johshea/Meraki-Mfirmware-Report/README.md

 # Meraki-Mfirmware-Report
 #this script is a prototype, and very specific.
-As always it should be executed on aproduction env only after thourough testing.
+As always it should be executed on a production env only after thourough testing.
 #This script functions as a way to validate an org or networks current firmware state.
 #the dashboard
 ##########################################################